This article contains tips for troubleshooting requests to the Skytap REST API.

 For example, try making a GET request to

 https://cloud.skytap.com/configurations.
 Any Skytap user should be able to successfully send this request.

 A successful request is indicated by a 200 HTTP status code in the response header.
 If you don’t own any environments, the response body may be blank.

-If you are unable to complete the above request:
+If you’re unable to complete the above request:

-- Make sure you are using an API security token instead of your password (if API tokens have been enabled in your account).
+- Make sure you’re using an API security token instead of your password (if API tokens have been enabled in your account).
 For more information about how to check whether API security tokens are enabled in your account, see API Authorization.

-- Confirm that you are using the correct username and API token (or username and password).
+- Confirm that you’re using the correct user name and API token (or user name and password).

-Make sure that your tool or programming library supports TLS v1.1 or TLS v1.2.
-Skytap does not support TLS v1.0.
+Make sure that your tool or programming library supports TLS v1.2.
+Skytap does not support TLS v1.0 or v1.1.

 For example, in PowerShell scripts, add

 [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.SecurityProtocolType]::Tls12to enable TLS v1.2 for your session.